t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 Migault et al. {{ID-dietesp}} are working on a compressed version of IPsec so that it can easily be used by resource-constrained IoT devices.
 They rely on the Internet Key Exchange Protocol version 2 (IKEv2) for negotiating the compression format.

-OSCOAP {{ID-OSCOAP}} is a proposal that protects CoAP messages by wrapping them in the CBOR Object Signing and Encryption (COSE) {{ID-cose}} format.
+OSCOAP {{ID-OSCOAP}} is a proposal that protects CoAP messages by wrapping them in the CBOR Object Signing and Encryption (COSE) {{RFC8152}} format.
 Thus, OSCOAP falls in the category of object security and it can be applied wherever CoAP can.

 The Internet Key Exchange (IKEv2)/IPsec and the Host Identity protocol (HIP) reside at or above the network layer in the OSI model.
 Both protocols are able to perform an authenticated key exchange and set up the IPsec for secure payload delivery.
 Currently, there are also ongoing efforts to create a HIP variant coined Diet HIP {{ID-HIP}} that takes lossy low-power networks into account at the authentication and key exchange level.